for As You Like It

 Choreography by Donald McKayle

 Based on an Inuit folktale of the Skeleton Woman, this dance piece is half ghost story, half romance.
 A fisherman reels in a long-dead woman and after his fright they care for each other and she becomes whole again.
-The kayak is dead silent, and is paddled across the stage by the dancer inside.
+The kayak was made to be silent, and is paddled across the stage by the dancer inside using the custom made oar.
 Some structural details needed to be changed to facilitate the choreography, but the frame is built using traditional Greenland kayak techniques and hand tooling.

 by Terence Anthony